facebookresearch/fairseq/examples/simultaneous_translation/docs/evaluation.md

 The simultaneous translation models from the shared task participants are evaluated under a server-client protocol.
 The participants are required to plug in their own model API in the protocol, and submit a Docker image.

 ## Server-Client Protocol
-An server-client protocol that will be used in evaluation.
-For example, when a *wait-k* model (k=3) translate the English sentence "Alice and Bob are good friends" to Genman sentence "Alice und Bob sind gute Freunde." , the evaluation process is shown as following figure.
+A server-client protocol will be used in evaluation.
+For example, when a *wait-k* model (k=3) translate the English sentence "Alice and Bob are good friends" to the German sentence "Alice und Bob sind gute Freunde." , the evaluation process is shown in the following figure.

 While every time client needs to read a new state (word or speech utterence), a "GET" request is supposed to sent over to server.
 Whenever a new token is generated, a "SEND" request with the word predicted (untokenized word) will be sent to server immediately.
 The server can hence calculate both latency and BLEU score of the sentence.